GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

 - [x] Setup the function to write the results to the DB
 - [x] Replace the prints with logging
 - [ ] Made decisions on audio codec
-- [ ] Makde decisions on subtitle codec
+- [ ] Make decisions on subtitle codec
 - [ ] Research ffprobe flags for HDR content
-- [x] Figure out how to pass the wath folder forward for the SQL write
+- [x] Figure out how to pass the watch folder forward for the SQL write
 - [x] Figure out how to pass the ffmpeg string forward for the SQL write
 - [ ] Stand up repo for management UI
 - [ ] Make tweaks to the priotiziation scoring
 - [ ] Create a 'create database, table' script
 - [ ] Having write_results be it's own task is stupid.
-Incoporate it into process_ffmpeg.
+Incorporate it into process_ffmpeg.
 - [ ] Tasks.py is stupidly big.
 Break it up into different files for readability/management.
+- [ ] Revisit string formatting i.e. f"Name: {name}, Age: {age}" instead of  name + ", Age:" + str(age)
+- [ ] Explore using the Pydantic Model
+- [ ] Remove hard-coding related
+- [ ] Move UniqueID in the SQL to a GUID
+- [ ] Explore using pathlib instead of OS